emilyedalton/liri-node-app/README.md

-Using node, Liri also reads commands from a text file:
+Using node, LIRI also reads commands from a text file:

 ### do-what-it-says